Four ZUF militants arrested in WB's Howrah

 "Out of the four ZUF militants, two each are from Assam and Manipur," the officer said The Kolkata Police STF had on Thursday arrested an Assam resident from the city's Dharmatala bus terminal area and seized from his possession FICN amounting to Rs 1,50,000.

 "During grilling, he had informed us about his associates hiding in Howrah.
-A raid was conducted in Golabari Police Station area today the ZUF militants were arrested," he said The arrested persons will be produced at a city court on Saturday, the official said PTI SCH AQS AQS.
+A raid was conducted in Golabari Police Station area today the ZUF militants were arrested," he said The arrested persons will be produced at a city court on Saturday, the official said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)